shikharbhardwaj/alpha-trace/README.markdown

 ####Requirements
  * CMake (version 2.6 or greater)
  * `make`
- * `C++11` compliant compiler set up with appropriate headers and libraries(tested with `g++-4.8` & `clang++-3.6`)
+ * `C++11` compliant compiler set up with appropriate standard headers and libraries(tested with `g++-4.8` & `clang++-3.6`)

 ####Steps
+From the project root... you know the deal.
 1. `cd ./build`
 2. `cmake ..`
 3. `make`

-All files resulting from the build are places in `build` directory.
+All files resulting from the build are placed in `build` directory.
 ##Dev environment

 The `ycm_extra_conf.py` is placed in the cfg folder.
 To automatically source this